q-viper/q-viper.github.io/_posts/2020-06-05-convolutional-neural-networks-from-scratch-on-python.md

 o = pool.apply_activation(test)
 ```

-If you don't get any error then, great lets proceed.
-Else please see the reference file on github.
+If you don't get any errors then, great let's proceed.
+Else please see the reference file on GitHub.

 ### 3.1.5 Flatten Layer
-Flatten layer's main task is to take entire feature maps of previous layer and make a 1d vector from it.
+Flatten layer's main task is to take entire feature maps of the previous layer and make a 1d vector from it.
 Flatten layer is used before passing a result of convolution to classification layers.

 Let the input to `Flatten` be `(3, 3, 3)`.